rancher/dashboard/PLUGINS.md

 If you copy and paste this URL into a browser, you'll see the Javascript for the plugin.

 To really convince yourself that the plugin is being dyanmically loaded, reload the app in the browser window (the `testplugin` plugin will no longer be loaded).
-Go to Plugins and in the `Plugin URL` enter the URL above and click `Load Plugin` - the plugin will load again - if you look in the browser deve tools under the network tab, you'll see the plugin being dynamically loaded.
+Go to Plugins and in the `Plugin URL` enter the URL above and click `Load Plugin` - the plugin will load again - if you look in the browser developer tools under the network tab, you'll see the plugin being dynamically loaded.

 If you want to, you can run: